Bambara people

 Three different styles of chi wara headdresses have been associated with distinct geographic areas within Mali.
 The first is a vertical style in which the body and legs of the male antelope are small, but the mane, nuzzle and horns are elongated and elaborated.
 Its open work mane with a zigzag pattern is said to represent the course of the sun across the sky during the agricultural year.

 The female antelope in contrast is depicted simply as carrying a young on its back.
 This vertical style is typically found in the eastern parts of Mali (Segou region).
 The second is a horizontal representation of the antelope, generally more accurately showing the proportions of the animal.
 These are found in the northwest (Bamako region).
-The third type, from the southwest (Bougouni region), is highly abstract, generally smaller and included forms primarily of the antelope, but also of the aardvark and the pangolin (scaly anteater)
+The third type, from the southwest (Bougouni region), is highly abstract, generally smaller and included forms primarily of the antelope, but also of the aardvark and the pangolin (scaly anteater).

 Music